Tuesday June 12, 2012

 "I believed he meant he would come back with a gun," Murphy later told police.

 According to court documents, Pittsfield Police were initially unable to contact Corley, but eventually reached him by phone and asked him to come speak to them about the incident.
-He never showed and was picked up on a warrant in April.

 On Tuesday, Assistant Berkshire District Attorney Mary-Elizabeth Mack asked that Corley be given a one-year jail sentence with 90 days to be served direct.